pkp/pkp-docs/translating-guide/en/managing-languages.md

 5. Do the same thing for any plugins that you use
 6. Add the files you download to your OJS/OMP/OPS installation

-Another option is to get the latest translations from the pkp-translations organization in Github, including the following:
+Another option is to get the latest translations from the pkp-translations organization in Github, in which the current stable branch will be at the end of the url.
+In this example, the stable branch is 3.2.1:
 - https://github.com/pkp-translations/pkp-lib/tree/stable-3_2_1
 - https://github.com/pkp-translations/ojs/tree/stable-3_2_1
 - any relevant plugins